 Wolverhampton Girls' High School prepares girls for academic success and it is not unusual for Old Girls to collect qualifications with relish after leaving school.

 The Honours Boards within the school hall and main corridor display the names of those who informed the school of their being awarded a University degree, but many degree details are not displayed on the walls because not all Old Girls remember to inform the school of their success.

 In the meantime the WGHSOGU began making 'Cyber-Honours Boards'.
-These proved popular.
-The JPEG graphic could be easily kept in the memory of a mobile phone or iPad.
-This allowed the graduate to share her success with friends and relatives, and also see the achievements of her classmates.
+These have proved popular.
+The JPEG graphic can easily kept in the memory of a mobile phone or iPad.
+This allows the graduate to share her success with friends and relatives, and also see the achievements of her classmates.

 If you wish to have your degree details added to the boards please fill in the online form.

 We may contact you to verify that you are an old girl if you are not know to us personally.